-Lots of young people worry about staying safe when they are out and about.
-Although Oxfordshire is a safe county, young people can be more at risk.
-You can easily keep yourself and your friends safe if you stay alert and calm:
+Lots of young people worry about staying safe.
+Overall, Oxfordshire is a safe county, and violent crimes are rare.
+But incidents and accidents do happen.
+You can help keep you and your friends safe by following simple safety advice and staying alert and calm:

 - Stay together and look out for each other